c-component-directory/directory/README.md

 ### A component may be as small as you wish or as big as you wish.
 An component may be of experimental or prototype status.

 ### Components of non-public interest are welcome.
-Even if you are the only user of it.
+Even if you are the only single user of the code.

 ### Your source code may look like a pile of sh*t, you're still very much welcome to publish it in CCD as long as it do build into both a shared library and a static library!